 One or two remnants of the past continue to survive in the city, such as Marbecks in the Imperial Arcade, but little else.
-The allure of Queen St with its long history of top shops has evaporated.
+The allure I once felt for Queen St with its long history of top shops has evaporated.
 Our downtown history has been discarded, with many of Auckland's old beautiful buildings disappearing.

 A few oases of hope continue to survive such as the waterfront, Albert Park, Sky Tower and the Britomart.

 And what about the adjacent streets like High St, which remains a jumble of parked and passing cars and, even here, the bookshop has disappeared.
 (For the record, Unity Books remains on High St and has expanded with a children's outlet, Little Unity).